 - Shipping: Redhawk Logistics brokers LTL freight, as well as truckload, intermodal, drayage, van line, heavy haul, climate-controlled, and flatbed shipping.

 - Discounts: Clients get access to significant savings from the company’s database of qualified and vetted freight carriers, thanks to volume discounts and negotiated partnerships.

-- Distribution warehousing: Redhawk has a 185,000-square-foot warehouse strategically located in Columbus, Ohio, and offers sort-store-repack services.
+- Distribution warehousing: Redhawk has four warehouse assets strategically located in Columbus, Ohio, and offers sort-store-repack services.

-- Customer service: Experienced staff provide support and proactive management assistance through phone or email Mon-Fri, 8 a.m. – 6 p.m.
+- Customer service: Experienced staff provides support and proactive management assistance through phone or email from Mon-Fri, 8 a.m. to 6 p.m.
 Eastern time.
 Plus, basic inquiries can be submitted through Facebook messenger and receive a prompt response.
 Small accounts can use an account rep to assist as needed or be self-managed.
-For a more hand-off approach, turnkey 3PL management services are available with dedicated reps.
+For a more hands-off approach, turnkey 3PL management services are available with dedicated reps.

 - Startup-friendliness and scalability: Redhawk has no minimum frequency or volume requirement to use its services; it also offers contractual pricing for frequent shippers.

 - Expert resources: Helpful calculator tools, glossaries, FAQ posts, written guides, and regulation directories are available on the company’s website.

 How Redhawk Logistics Compares to Other 3PL Companies

 Credit card or Net 15 with approved credit